OttoStruve/muler/paper/JOSS_muler_overview_0/paper.md

 # Acknowledgements

+This material is based upon work supported by the National Aeronautics and Space Administration under Grant Numbers 80NSSC21K0650 for the NNH20ZDA001N-ADAP:D.2 program, and 80NSSC20K0257 for the XRP program issued through the Science Mission Directorate.
+C.V.M., J.L., and M.A.G-S. acknowledge the National Science Foundation, which supported the work presented here under Grant No. 1910969.
 This research has made use of NASA's Astrophysics Data System Bibliographic Services.
-This material is based upon work supported by the National Aeronautics and Space Administration under Grant Numbers 80NSSC21K0650 for the NNH20ZDA001N-ADAP:D.2; and 80NSSC20K0257 for the XRP issued through the Science Mission Directorate.

 # References